shandymora/app_template/README.markdown

 }

 ```
 When calling start_amqp_clients, the second parameter is a function that should accept received messages.
-In this example they a just printed to stdout.
+In this example they are just printed to stdout.

 # Required Modules